Digital screens can impact your children’s sleep

 If your child struggles with sleep and you know that they watch TV, play on a console, a tablet or any other screen-based entertainment close to bedtime, it’s time to turn it off.
 In the ‘Digital Age’ having a young tech, a wizard is becoming the norm.
 However excessive use of technology can not only affect your child’s ability to sleep but in some cases can also affect their development.

-Keeping gadgets in the bedroom may be causing more interruption than you realize, not only for your child, but also for you!
+Keeping gadgets in the bedroom may be causing more interruption than you realise, not only for your child, but also for you!
 Research has shown that the light from television screens or mobile phone (even when it is on silent) can interfere with the production of the hormone melatonin.
 Melatonin is an important piece of the sleep cycle.
 The process is quite fascinating, Melatonin triggers chemical receptors in our brains to encourage us to sleep and when interrupted it can result in our sleep patterns being disrupted.

 Want to banish the blue lights at bedtime?
 Soak&Sleep recommends: